 We had a few hours until stadium, so I kept myself busy helping the rest of the team and cheering them on.
 When Trainer B said he’d meet me at warmup at 12:45, that’s when the panic started to set in.

 I told Husband repeatedly on the walk to warmup (who was driving next to me on the golf cart blasting “Eye of the Tiger” from his phone.
 Yes, there were stares.) that I should scratch.
 I was so incredibly nervous because straight after stadium, we had to go right to XC.

 Stadium is what I should’ve been more concerned about.
 Apparently I forgot how to jump altogether.

 The actual round wasn’t much better.
-While I definitely had a better pace than I usually do (you can hear Trainer B approve of my “aggressive” riding around the 46 second mark), for some reason I cared enough to TURN AROUND after we knocked the pole down at 4, which slowed us in the turn and we had a stop at 5.
+While I definitely had a better pace than I usually do, for some reason I cared enough to TURN AROUND after we knocked the pole down at 4, which slowed us in the turn and we had a stop at 5.
 I mean, seriously?
 I don’t even remember doing it, but sure enough, it’s on video.
 We have a hard enough time with combinations, and I made it even harder.
 Sigh.
 12 jumping faults and I think 10 time faults.
 Lesson learned: look ahead.

 But really, while yes, I struggle in SJ for sure, I think most of everything had to do with my trepidation for XC.
 I couldn’t imagine a scenario where we didn’t have at least one stop- and I had a sleepless night the night before, so I went through many a scenario in my head.
 Repeatedly.
 It just didn’t seem possible, no matter how much I lectured myself not to think like that.